FireFlame135/Molecular_Docking/VirtualScreeningREADME.md

 > **Important Notice:**
 > **This document is intended for advanced users only.**
-> **Please read [README.md](README.md) first** for general instructions and overall project context.
+> **Please read [README.md](README.md) first** for general instructions.
 This file supplements the main documentation and contains commands that, if misused, can quickly fill up your quota.
 Only proceed if you are confident in what you're doing.

 ---